KDE/documentation-develop-kde-org/HIG/source/components/navigation/commandlink.rst

 -  Provide feedback when result is not aware to user or not available instantaneous.
 Display a busy pointer or present a progress bar to users.
--  Do not mix command links and command buttons at one place.
+-  Don't mix command links and command buttons at one place.

 Appearance
 ~~~~~~~~~~